Li Jianping (politician, born 1960)

-Biography
+Early life and career

 Li was born in Bazhou, Hebei, in May 1960.
 In August 1982, he joined the faculty of Inner Mongolia Electronic School.
 He joined the Chinese Communist Party (CCP) in January 1985.
-He was secretary of Youth League Committee of Inner Mongolia Electronics Industry Bureau in April 1985, and held that office until October 1988, when he was appointed deputy head of Inner Mongolia Brewery.
+He was secretary of the Youth League Committee of the Inner Mongolia Electronics Industry Bureau in April 1985, and held that office until October 1988, when he was appointed deputy head of Inner Mongolia Brewery.

-He got involved in politics in October 1990, when he became an official in Hohhot Economic System Reform Commission.
-He was made director of Hohhot Water Saving Office in March 1996, concurrently serving as director of Water Resources Administration and director of Water-affair Authority.
-In March 2011, he took office as secretary of the Party Working Committee of Hohhot Economic and Technological Development Zone.
+Jianping got involved in politics in October 1990, when he became an official in Hohhot Economic System Reform Commission.
+He was made director of the Hohhot Water Saving Office in March 1996, concurrently serving as director of the Water Resources Administration and director of the Water-affairs Authority.
+In March 2011, he took office as secretary of the Party Working Committee of the Hohhot Economic and Technological Development Zone.

 Downfall

 On 7 September 2018, Li Jianping was placed under investigation by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.

-Li's deputy Bai Haiquan (白海泉) was put under investigation in July 2014 and was sentenced to life imprisonment for corruption and taking bribes of more than 170 million yuan ($26.594 million).
+Li's deputy Bai Haiquan (白海泉) was put under investigation in July 2014 and sentenced to life imprisonment for corruption and taking bribes of more than 170 million yuan ($26.594 million).

 On 22 August 2019, Li Jianping was expelled from the party and removed from public office.
-According to the "Criminal Law of the People's Republic of China", he was transferred to the prosecution authorities for investigation, and the property involved in the case was transferred along with the case.
-As of 31 December 2021, the prosecution authorities have not laid charges against Li, and the trial has not yet been determined.
+Under the "Criminal Law of the People's Republic of China", he was transferred to the prosecution authorities for investigation and the property involved in the case was transferred along with the case.